kumaryu1/pathogen_phenology/README.md

 # Code for: Eco-evolutionary dynamics of pathogen epidemic timing in a seasonal environment

-This repository contains all simulation and analysis code needed to reproduce the numerical results and figures in the manuscript.
+This repository contains the simulation and analysis code needed to reproduce the numerical results and figures in the manuscript.

 ## Requirements